openbmc/webui-vue/docs/themes/customize.md

 - [View all the Bootstrap Sass Options](https://getbootstrap.com/docs/4.2/getting-started/theming/#sass-options)

 ## Bootstrap Sass Variables
-These are global variables that Bootsrap defines in the `/node_modules/bootstrap/scss/variables.scss` helper file.
+These are global variables that Bootstrap defines in the `/node_modules/bootstrap/scss/variables.scss` helper file.
 Adding a variable listed in this file to the `/src/assets/styles/bmc/helpers/_variables.scss` file will override the Bootstrap defined value.

 ### $transition-base
 This variable sets the base CSS transition style throughout the application.